AidenSykes1999/SpartaTraineesSimulator-1/README.md

 ### **Future work**

 Possible improvements for Sparta Trainee Simulator 2.0:
- - TBD
- - TBD
- - TBD
+ - Add more training centres.
+ - Make a GUI for this application.

 <br/>
 <div align="left">